gyselroth/docxBox/README.md

 **Rules:**
 * Every step must be given as a tuple of step-number and -parameters
 * ``<STEP_NUMBER>`` is an arbitrary string, must be distinct within the sequence
-* Parameters must be given as a tuple of command and its respective arguments.
+* Parameters must be given as a tuple of a command and its respective arguments.
 * ``<COMMAND>`` accepts any of docxBox's templating commands (``rpi``, ``rpt``, ``lorem``, ``mm`` and ``sfv``)
 * ``<ARGUMENT>``: Argument(s) for respective command, same as in non-batch mode.